stonepros/stone/doc/stonefs/troubleshooting.rst

 the operation off to the MDS log.
 If it is waiting on the OSDs, fix them.
-If operations are stuck on a specific inode, you probably have a client holding caps which prevent others from using it, either because the client is trying to flush out dirty data or because you have encountered a bug in CephFS' distributed file lock code (the file "capabilities" ["caps"] system).
+If operations are stuck on a specific inode, you probably have a client holding caps which prevent others from using it, either because the client is trying to flush out dirty data or because you have encountered a bug in StoneFS' distributed file lock code (the file "capabilities" ["caps"] system).

 If it's a result of a bug in the capabilities code, restarting the MDS